A Madness So Discreet: Plot

 Grace Mae, a young woman from a prominent Boston family, has been sent to reside in the Wayburne Lunatic Asylum of Boston for the length of her illegitimate pregnancy.
 Despite not talking she is deemed one of the more gentle patients until she stabs a doctor who had been touching her.
 As a punishment Grace is wrapped in steaming hot sheets which cause her to miscarry and afterwards she is sent to the basement with the worst of the patients.
 While there she meets Dr. Thornhollow, a man who performs lobotomies, and begs him to perform one on her so that she can forget her time in the asylum and that her pregnancy was caused by her father raping her.
-Thornhollow declines, but does fake a lobotomy, causing the asylum to fake Grace's death in order to protect themselves from the wrath of her father.
+Thornhollow declines, but fakes a lobotomy after recognizing her observation skills are assets in his hobby of offender profiling murderers.
+The asylum to fake Grace's death in order to protect themselves from the wrath of her father.

 Thornhollow takes Grace to a more progressive asylum in Ohio where Grace continues to play the part of a mute.
-However Thornhollow has also freed Grace for another purpose, using her as an assistant as he practices amateur offender profiling to help track down murderers.

 At the asylum Grace befriends two fellow patients, Nelly, an Irish born working girl suffering from late stage syphilis, and Lizzie, who seems normal aside from the fact that she speaks to String, an imaginary creature who sits on her shoulder and seems able to read people's inner thoughts and predict the future.
 Grace also begins to enjoy her work with Thornhollow and the two eventually discover that there is a serial killer on the loose who appears to be raping and murdering women.
 Thornhollow suspects that the man is a doctor who is unable to sustain an erection and has difficulty with women.
 Thornhollow and Grace begin to look for a doctor but find no one who fits their description.
 The case grows cold through a lack of murders and through Grace's disinterest after Nelly commits suicide.